 The highest levels that can be measured are limited by the amount of movement allowed for the diaphragm before it comes into contact with the microphone’s back plate.

 As the level of the sound pressure on a microphone increases, the deflection of the diaphragm will accordingly be greater and greater until, at some point, the diaphragm strikes the back plate inside the body of the microphone.
 This is ultimately at the highest level the microphone can measure.

-The thermal agitation of air molecules is sufficient for a microphone to generate a very small output signal, even in absolutely quiet conditions.
-This “thermal noise” lies normally at around 5 μV and will be superimposed on any acoustically excited signal detected by the microphone.
+The thermal agitation of air molecules is sufficient for a microphone to generate a tiny output signal, even in absolutely quiet conditions.
+This “thermal noise” normally lies at around 5 μV and will be superimposed on any acoustically excited signal detected by the microphone.
 Because of this, no acoustically excited signal below the level of the thermal noise can be measured.

 The frequency range of a microphone is defined as the interval between its upper limiting frequency and its lower limiting frequency.
 With today’s microphones, it is possible to cover a frequency range starting from around 1Hz and reaching up to 140 kHz.

 Low-frequency measurements require a microphone with a well-controlled static pressure equalization with a very slow venting.
 Special versions are available for infrasound measurements.

 High-frequency measurements are very sensitive to diaphragm stiffness, damping, and mass, as well as diffraction.

 The upper limiting frequency is linked to the size of the microphone, or more precisely, the size of the microphone compared with the wavelength of sound.
 Since wavelength is inversely proportional to frequency, it gets progressively shorter at higher frequencies.
 Hence, the smaller the diameter of the microphone, the higher are the frequencies it can measure.
 On the other hand, the sensitivity of a microphone is also related to its size which also affects its dynamic range.